-Fig. 2.
-Illustration of the comb-needles technique

-We specify our modelling assumptions in section III.
-We derive and compare the costs of data centric storage and combneedle strategies with and without summary aggregation for ALL-type queries in section IV.
-Then we analyze and compare data centric storage with the sequential comb-needle algorithm in section V. Finally, we discuss our key findings, along with directions for future work in the concluding section VI.
+The rest of the paper is organized as follows.
+In Section 2, we present a brief overview of the algorithms to be analyzed in our paper: data centric storage (DCS), the basic comb-needle (CN) algorithm, and sequential comb-needle (SCN) algorithm.
+We specify our modelling assumptions in Section 3.
+We derive and compare the costs of data centric storage and comb-needle strategies with and without summary aggregation for ALL-type queries in Section 4.
+Then we analyze and compare data centric storage with the sequential comb-needle algorithm in Section 5.
+Finally, we discuss our key findings, along with directions for future work in the concluding Section 6.